Harry Tector

-Harry Tom Tector (born 6 December 1999) is an Irish cricketer.
+Harry Tom Tector (born 6 December 1999) is an Irish professional cricketer.
 He was part of Ireland's squad for the 2016 Under-19 Cricket World Cup.
 He made his full international debut for the Ireland cricket team in September 2019.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 Domestic and T20 career

 Tector made his Twenty20 cricket debut for Munster Reds in the 2017 Inter-Provincial Trophy on 26 May 2017.

 Tector made his List A debut for Northern Knights in the 2018 Inter-Provincial Cup on 28 May 2018.
 He made his first-class debut for Northern Knights in the 2018 Inter-Provincial Championship on 29 May 2018.

 In July 2019, Tector was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 Later the same month, batting for the Northern Knights against Leinster Lightning in the 2019 Inter-Provincial Championship, Tector scored his maiden century in first-class cricket.

 In March 2021, Tector was named as the new captain of Northern Knights, ahead of the 2021 season.